1. Introduction

 Specified StylePropertyMap objects represent style property-value pairs embedded

-in a style rule, and are accessed via the styleMap attribute of CSSStyleRule
+in a style rule, and are accessed via the styleMap attribute of CSSStyleRule objects.

 When constructed, the property model for specified StylePropertyMap objects is initialized to contain

-an entry for each property that is paired with at least one valid value inside the CSSStyleRule
+an entry for each property that is paired with at least one valid value inside the CSSStyleRule that the object represents.
+The value for a given property is

-the last valid value provided by the CSSStyleRule
+the last valid value provided by the CSSStyleRule object.

 3.3.
-Inline StylePropertyMap
+Inline StylePropertyMap objects

 partial interface Element { [SameObject] readonly attribute StylePropertyMap styleMap; };